Gsunshine/Gsunshine.github.io/_pages/about.md

   I pursue a <em>principled</em>—and, yes, playful (乐子)—understanding of intelligence.
 My interests are eclectic, but they converge on dynamics as the unifying language.
   </p>
   <p>
-  I explore the spectrum of adaptive computation: making intelligence more accessible and efficient via selective compression, and capable via extended compute.
+  I explore the spectrum of adaptive computation: making intelligence more accessible and efficient via selective compression, and more capable and controllable via extended compute.
   </p>
   <p>
   Beyond artificial systems, I’m interested in modeling and understanding nature through dynamics.
 The only constant is change; invariance under change is truth.